Cosmic Strings Gravitational Wave Probe of Leptogenesis: Thermal, Non-thermal, Near-resonant and Flavourful: Leptogenesis with a Extension

 \subsection{What about Flavour Effects?}

 Flavour effects \cite{Nardi_2006, Nardi:2006fx, Abada_2006, Antusch_2006, Blanchet_2007, DeSimone:2006nrs, Cirigliano_2010, Simone_2007, Racker_2012, Moffat_2018, baker2024hotleptogenesis, Ulysses, Ulysses2, blanchet2013leptogenesisheavyneutrinoflavours} play a crucial role in a complete treatment of leptogenesis, as they determine how individual lepton flavours evolve and how washout processes act differently in each sector.
 In regimes of strong washout, these differences can significantly alter the final lepton asymmetry and lower the scale of leptogenesis, making a flavoured treatment essential.
 Conversely, when the overall washout is weak, flavour effects can be safely neglected, and the unflavoured Boltzmann equation provides an accurate description of the dynamics.
-To identify the onset of significant washout, in figure \ref{fig:flavourless_mtilde_scan} we plot the leptogenesis efficiency factor, $\kappa$, as a function of the effective neutrino mass, $\tilde{m}_1$, using the unflavoured Boltzmann equations.
+To identify the onset of significant washout, in figure \ref{fig:flavourless_mtilde_scan} we plot the leptogenesis efficiency factor, $\kappa$, as a function of the effective neutrino mass, $\tilde{m}_1$, by numerically solving the Boltzmann equations in Eq.~(34) for each value of $\tilde{m}_1$, for fixed benchmark choices of the remaining parameters and for various right-handed neutrino masses.
 A noticeable deviation of $\kappa$ from unity signals the transition to the regime where washout and therefore flavour effects become important and must be included in the analysis.

 Therefore, if we consider the parameter space in the range $10^{-4.5}\,\mathrm{eV} \lesssim \tilde{m}_1$, we must move into the flavoured regime, which will be explored in the next section.
 An interesting feature of this framework is that the efficiency also depends on $M_1$.
 This dependence is characteristic of extended leptogenesis models that include a non-thermal production mechanism for $N$.
 For smaller sterile neutrino masses, and for fixed values of $M_\phi$ and $y$, the decays of $\phi$ into $N$ occur at smaller values of $z$.
 As a result, a larger fraction of the lepton asymmetry produced during this period is washed out compared to the case where these decays occur later.
 Consequently, for smaller $M_1$ the efficiency is reduced when the other parameters are held fixed.
 We therefore conclude that for $\tilde{m}_1 < 10^{-4.5}\,\mathrm{eV}$, successful thermal leptogenesis can be achieved for $M_1 > 1.74 \times 10^{8}\,\mathrm{GeV}$ whereas for non-thermal production the mass limit can be reduced down to $M_1>\mathcal{O}(10^{6})\rm\ GeV$.